abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Monitoring and Load Testing.md

    ![](media/dglt4.jpg)

-   **Note**: In case the test fails due to `The test was stopped due to a high error rate.
+   **Note:** In case the test fails due to `The test was stopped due to a high error rate.
 Check your script and try again.
 In case the issue persists, raise a ticket with support team.
 This is expected as sometimes the load on the application exceeds the defined throughput.

 ## Task 3: Explore Chaos Studio